CDonohoe-Designs/BLE-Control/Docs/PCB/BLE-Control_PCB_Layout_Plan_AD25.md

 The IC1 (BQ21061) region is routed as a dense 0.40 mm BGA using local fine-line rules and via-in-pad style fan-out for inner balls such as `BQ_INT` and `CE_MCU`.
 This region assumes a **1+N+1 HDI stack with filled via-in-pad microvias** to realistically manufacture.

-For a production design targeting standard pool PCB services, I would either:
+For a production design I will modify it for either:
 - Select the **QFN package variant** of the charger, or
 - Move to an **HDI-capable fab** (e.g. 50/50 µm trace/space and ~0.10 mm microvias) with an appropriate stack-up.
+Possibly Optiprint

 ---